microscopic-image-analysis/geosss/README.md

 poetry sync --all-extras
 ```

-For reproducing the results in the paper, please check the [scripts](scripts/) directory.
+To reproduce results from the numerical illustrations section of the [paper](https://doi.org/10.48550/arXiv.2301.08056), check the [scripts](scripts/) directory.
 Precomputed results can also be downloaded from [Zenodo](https://doi.org/10.5281/zenodo.8287302) and plotted with these scripts.

 ## Citation